GRAINS-Corn jumps after USDA lifts export, ethanol demand view, cuts stocks

 By Karl Plume

-CHICAGO, June 10 (Reuters) - U.S. corn futures rallied to the highest in a month on Thursday after the U.S. Department of Agriculture (USDA) projected stronger demand from ethanol makers and exporters ahead of the next harvest.
+CHICAGO, June 10 (Reuters) - U.S. corn futures rallied on Thursday to their highest in a month after the U.S. Department of Agriculture (USDA) projected stronger demand from ethanol makers and exporters ahead of the next harvest.

 Soybeans were mixed as the USDA unexpectedly reduced its view of processor demand this spring and summer in its monthly supply-and-demand report, resulting in slightly larger-than-anticipated stocks at the end of the current crop season.

-Wheat futures were narrowly mixed as the government's stocks and production forecasts were in line with expectations.
+Winter wheat futures were mixed as the government's stocks and production forecasts were in line with expectations, while spring wheat rallied on worries about drought-reduced production.

 Earlier on Thursday, Brazil's CONAB slashed its corn crop forecast by nearly 10 million tonnes from its May estimate.